Wiltshire Council's Environmental Protection Department receive around 3000 complaints about noise every year.

 Complaints desk 01980 620819

-- We need your name, address, contact telephone number and e-mail address, we do not take annoynmous noise complaints as we need to know who is impacted by the noise to take action.
-We do not share your details with the offender.
+- We need your name, address, contact telephone number and e-mail address, we do not take anonymous noise complaints as we need to know who is impacted by the noise to take action.
+We do not share your details with the offender

 - We need to know the address of where the noise is coming from

-- If your complaint is about a alarm, do not enter the building but if you suspect a break in please call the police on 101.
-If the alarm is from a car please tell us the registration number plate and location.
+- If your complaint is about an alarm, do not enter the building but if you suspect a break in please call the police on 101.
+If the alarm is from a car please tell us the registration number plate and location

-- If the noise is coming from a constant or happens at the same time on a regular day for example every Monday morning at 5am or the noise is from a fan which operates when a business is operating then please call us to make a complaint, an officer will contact you within 5 working days.
+- If the noise is coming from a continuous or happens at the same time on a regular day for example every Monday morning at 5am or the noise is from a fan which operates when a business is operating then please call us to make a complaint, an officer will contact you within 5 working days

 If you are planning a party or carrying out any DIY or anything else that may disrupt your neighbours then it is strongly recommended that you let them know well in advance of your intentions.

-- Let them know how long the noise will last and your details so that the can contact you if the noise becomes a problem.
+- Let them know how long the noise will last and your details so that they can contact you if the noise becomes a problem

 - Avoid playing loud music outside

-- Avoid noisy DIY activities in the evenings, Sundays or bank holidays when others may want to relax.
+- Avoid carrying out noisy DIY activities, early in the morning, evenings, Sundays or bank holidays when others may want to relax

 - If you are having an event involving music in your property or on your land go outside and check how loud the noise is when the event is happening, and if necessary take action to reduce noise levels to a reasonable level

-5. Enforcement: Having considered all the evidence, this investigation will result in one of the following courses of action:
+Having considered all the evidence. this investigation will result in one of the following courses of action:

 If an abatement notice is served and not complied with legal action may be taken through the Courts.

-Whilst the council does not have a duty to offer an out of hours noise service an emergency service is offered for specific noise issues.
+The council does not offer any out of hours service for noise issues.

 Our normal working hours are 9am to 5pm Monday to Friday.